mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

   with headless implementations without the standard API endpoints.

   PRIVACY & SECURITY:
-  This extension does not collect, store, or transmit any data.
-All operations occur locally in your browser.
-No external servers, no tracking, no telemetry.
+  This extension does not automatically collect, store, or transmit any data.
+  All core operations occur locally in your browser.
+The optional feedback feature only sends data when you explicitly submit the form.
+No tracking, no telemetry.
 Your data stays private.
 See our privacy policy for full details.
   ```